awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 There are 2 architectures available for the Amazon ECS task definition, ARM and X86\_64\.

-When you run Windows containers on Fargate, you must have an X86\_64 CPU architecture\.
+When you run Windows containers on Fargate, you must have the X86\_64 CPU architecture\.

 When you run Linux containers om Fargate, you can use the X86\_64 CPU architecture, or the ARM64 architecture for your ARM\-based applications\.
 For more information, see [Working with 64\-bit ARM workloads on Amazon ECS](ecs-arm64.md)\.